alice-biometrics/onboarding-web/README.md

 import { Onboarding, OnboardingConfig, DocumentType } from "aliceonboarding";
 ```

-Note: using this import style you won't need the namespace `aliceonboarding` on the examples below.
+> :warning: Using this import style you won't need the namespace `aliceonboarding` on the examples below.

 ### HTML